Obifrankie/B9MG119/README.md

 ### What is cloud computing?

 Cloud Computing is the on-demand provisioning of IT resources (especially, data storage and computing power), without requirement of direct active management by the user.
 Large cloud providers such as AWS, GCP, etc. have their resources distributed over multiple locations, called as a data center.
-Cloud computing relies on sharing of resources to achieve coherence and typically uses a pay-as-you-go model, which can help in reducing capital expenses but may also lead to unexpected operating expenses for users.
+Cloud computing relies on sharing of resources to achieve coherence and typically uses a pay-as-you-go model, which can help in reducing capital expenses but may also lead to unexpected operating expenses for users (AWS, 2024).

 There are multiple cloud providers such as AWS, Microsoft Azure, GCP, etc. Organizations of every type, size, and industry are using the cloud for a wide variety of use cases, such as data backup, disaster recovery, email, virtual desktops, software development and testing, big data analytics, and customer-facing web applications.

 ### What is AWS?

 Amazon Web Services (AWS) is the world’s most comprehensive and broadly adopted cloud, offering over 200 fully featured services from data centers globally.
-AWS provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered, pay-as-you-go basis.
+AWS provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered, pay-as-you-go basis (AWS, 2024).

 ### What is a private cloud?

 A private cloud is a cloud computing environment dedicated to a single organization.
 You need to provision on-demand computing resources through a self-service portal.
 In a private cloud, all the resources are isolated and also, in the control of one organization.
-Private cloud is also called as the internal or corporate cloud.
+Private cloud is also called as the internal or corporate cloud (AWS, 2024).

 Some organizations require freedom to make their own architectural decisions and choose the hardware and software best suited for their requirements.
 Also, they believe that by using private cloud, they would be able to meet the regulatory compliance requirements for their sensitive data.
 Due to these reasons, they prefer to use private cloud.